 Learn more about our mission and core values

-We are pleased to annouce that MGH Back Bay is now a certified Patient-Centered Medical Home (PCMH Level 3 certification).
+We provide health care as a team, with a focus on the individual patient as a certified Patient-Centered Medical Home (PCMH Level 3 certification).
 This is the highest level approved by the National Committee for Quality Assurance (NCQA).

 This means that our focus and care is on the person as a whole, allowing your physician to spend more time with you.
 As a patient of our practice, you will also have access to all of the world-class resources of Massachusetts General Hospital, including specialists in virtually every specialty and subspecialty, should you need it.